quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part13_5.2_Performance.md

 #### Constant Multiplier Matters
 Even though asymptotic complexity hides constant factors, in practical applications, these constants can significantly affect the actual runtime.
-For instance, a difference between \(O(N)\) and \(O(2N)\) might be negligible for large N but could matter when N is small.
+For instance, a difference between $O(N)$ and $O(2N)$ might be negligible for large N but could matter when N is small.
 :p Why do we need to consider constants even if they are hidden in asymptotic complexity?
 ??x
 Constants in algorithms can have a significant impact on performance, especially when the input size is not very large.
 In asymptotic analysis, these constants are often absorbed into the Big O notation, making them seem less important for large N. However, in real-world scenarios with finite data sizes, ignoring these constants can lead to suboptimal choices.